cheiguer-abdou/Gardening-Journal/README.md

 - Build and run the app on an Android device or emulator.

 ## Credits
-This project was created by Fortune King.
+Created by Abdel wehab Cheiguer.